deephaven/deephaven-core/csharp/ExcelAddInInstaller/CustomActions/README.md

 Advanced Installer package.
 This custom action does the actions needed to manipulate the Windows Registry in order to do things like

-1. detect whether the version of Office installed is 32 or 64 bit
+1. Detect whether the version of Office installed is 32 or 64 bit
 2. Add the special keys that tell Excel to open an Excel Add-In at startup

 # Information about this library